Cardi B lands Las Vegas residency

-Rapper Cardi B has landed a residency at KAOS, a day club and nightclub complex in Las Vegas.
+Cardi B has landed a Las Vegas residency at new venue KAOS nightclub at the Palm Springs Resort.

 Janelle Monáe parties and drives with her girl squad in the video for her latest single 'Crazy, Classic, Life', taken from her album 'Dirty...